-Namely, the project continued its robust collaboration with Gegharkunik and Syunik regions administrations, communities' administrations, active CSOs in the same regions.
-Through this cooperation the mentioned stakeholders were fully informed about the project's ongoing activities and donor.
-Project staff along with high level UNDP representatives made several visits to Syunik marz as well.
+In the previous reporting period the Project staff along with high level UNDP representatives had made several visits to Syunik marz as well.
 Two of the visits were accompanied by EU Ambassador in Armenia and Swedish international development agency's representatives.
-Project has successfully showcased its achievements in the target area, how it addressed the real needs of displaced population, and how the ECHO funding was important to change the lives of the beneficiaries.
+Project had successfully showcased its achievements in the target area, how it addressed the real needs of displaced population, and how the ECHO funding was important to change the lives of the beneficiaries.